 Accumulating more hours of parent-supervised driving may not help either.
+Studies have found that teenagers whose parents spend a lot of time supervising their driving are no more likely than teenagers with less supervised driving to avoid motor vehicle crashes once licensed.
 It's not clear why, but parents may be restricting practice time to relatively safe conditions, such as driving during the day on a side road, rather than exposing novice drivers to more complicated situations, such as driving at night or in snow.
 Parents may also inadvertently act as co-drivers, by helping to watch for other cars and checking "blind spots"; as a result, teenagers may not acquire the skills they need to drive by themselves.

 The research conclusively shows that only by driving alone do teenagers develop the complex skills they need to be safe on the road.

 Many parents set limits on car trips, by asking where their teenagers are driving and when they will return home.
 But the research suggests that it may be better for parents to impose strict limits on particular risk conditions, even if it means going beyond what state law requires, because teenagers are then less likely to become risky drivers or get involved in a motor vehicle crash in the first year after earning a license.